|(Greenfield Village, Dearborn)|

 “I don’t have a sense of needing anything personally.
 I’ve learned by now to be quite content whatever my circumstances.
 I’m just as happy with little as with much, with much as with little.
 I’ve found the recipe for being happy whether full or hungry, hands full or hands empty.”

 Conditional thinking demands circumstances to change for there to be contentment.
-Unless one is healed of this contentment will knock on your door.
+Unless one is healed of this mentality, contentment will be the carrot, just our of reach.

 The Jesus-solution is to eliminate perpetual discontent by revealing the heart’s true resting place.
 “Whatever I have, wherever I am, I can make it through anything in the One who makes me who I am.”